Phang6666/G1/readme.txt

 This is read me file
-Welcome to P1 class today!!!
+Welcome to SCC P1 class today!!!